 Activated charcoal is a highly absorbent substance that is capable of absorbing and expelling toxins from our body, internally as well as externally.11

 Activated charcoal does this without getting absorbed into the body itself.
-When it comes to whitening teeth, it works by binding the plaque and microscopic tidbits that stain the teeth onto it and flushing it out.
-It also absorbs malodors and bacteria and works as a disinfectant.12
+When it comes to whitening teeth, it works by binding the plaque and microscopic titbits that stain the teeth onto it and flushing them out.
+It also absorbs bad odors and bacteria and works as a disinfectant.12

 Note: Activated charcoal is likely to stain crowns, caps, or porcelain veneers.
 If your teeth become sensitive, stop using it.